rblades/dhworkbook_master/docs/supporting materials/regexex.md

 **Identifying Lines that have Correspondence Senders and Receivers in them**

-**Discussion** Read in full before doing any manipulation of your text!
+**Discussion:** Read in full before doing any manipulation of your text!

 **If you were using a text editor on your own computer** like, for instance Notepad++, you would press ctrl-f or search->find to open the find dialogue box.
 In that box, go to the 'Replace' tab, and check the radio box for 'Regular expression' at the bottom of the search box.
 In TextWrangler, hit command+f to open the find and replace dialogue box.
 Tick off the ‘grep’ radio button (which tells TextWrangler that we want to do a regex search) and the ‘wraparound’ button (which tells TextWrangler to search everywhere).
-In Sublime text, command+f opens the 'find' box (and shift+command+f opens find _and_ replace).
+In Sublime text, command+f opens the 'find' box (and shift+command+f opens find **and** replace).
 Tick the '.\*' button to tell Sublime we're working with regular expressions.

-**However, we're going to use the two commands sed and grep at the command prompt in DHBox**.
+**However, we're going to use the two commands sed and grep at the command prompt in DH Box**.

 Remember from our basic introduction that there's a way to see if the word "to" appears in full.
 Type

 ```
 $ grep '\bto\b' texas.txt
 ```

 The results print out to the screen.
 This command finds every instance of the word "to" (and not, for instance, also ‘potato’ or ‘tomorrow’ - try `grep 'to' texas.txt` instead to see the difference).